 The iPad Air and iPad Mini have a few interesting features that are worth mentioning.
 Both support the Apple Pencil, making them great choices for artists who don’t want to fork out the cash for the iPad Pro.
 They only support the first-gen Apple Pencil, though, not the new second-gen version that wirelessly charges from the iPad Pro.
 Apart from that, both tablets offer a Touch ID fingerprint sensor — not the Face ID sensor you’ll find on the iPad Pro or new iPhone models.

 The iPad Air does have one ace up its sleeve — Apple has designed a Smart Keyboard for it, so you can use it to get some extra work done on the tablet.
-However, the iPad Mini can still connect to third-party Bluetooth keyboards, so we’re not so sure the Smart Keyboard is a worthwhile investment, especially since it costs $159 on top of the $499 iPad Air.
+However, thecan still connect to third-party Bluetooth keyboards, so we’re not so sure the Smart Keyboard is a worthwhile investment, especially since it costs $159 on top of the $499 iPad Air.

-As for the iPad Air, the release of a newer fourth-generation model in 2020 means this version of the tablet, originally starting at $499, is discontinued.
-You’ll likely still be able to buy one from an online retailer or secondhand, but know it will now be much harder to find.
-If you want to compare the iPad Mini and the new iPad Air, we’ve got you covered with our iPad 4 versus iPad Mini comparison.
+When it comes to the iPad Air, the launch of a modernized fourth-generation model in 2020 means this version of the tablet, initially beginning at $499, is terminated.
+You can most likely still purchase one from an online seller or secondhand, but you should know that it will now be much more challenging to obtain.
+If you’re trying to determine the pros and cons between the iPad Mini and the new iPad Air, we suggest checking out our iPad 4 versus iPad Mini comparison.

-Check out our iPad guide to learn more about all the other iPads Apple currently sells, in case neither of these two are what you are looking for in a new tablet.
-You can also check out our guide to the best tablets for more options from other brands.
+Take a look at our iPad guide to read more about all the other iPads Apple currently markets, in case neither of these two is what you are searching for in a new tablet.
+You can also browse through our guide to the best tablets for more options from other brands.]

 - The best free antivirus software for 2021